Uniform, Possessions and Valuables

 Parents will appreciate that text books are costly so it is important that each student should be equipped with a large strong bag.
 You are asked to ensure that it is not over‑sized but large enough to take a fair number of books without bending or distortion.
 Handbags are not permitted.
 Back packs and satchels are our preferred style.

 Students are required to have a clear pencil case to carry their equipment.
 This should contain a minimum of pen, pencil, ruler and eraser.
-Pencil cases containing equipment can be purchased for £1.00 from the main office and are also available on the intake evening.
+Pencil cases containing equipment can be purchased from the Finance Office.

 Please note that students can bring their own mathematical equipment and their own coloured pencils and felt tips.
 Black pens are required for all written work and examinations.